-The SPOC for our school is Brian Sims
+The SPOC for our school is Kerry Jefferson

 Our School will monitor online activity within the school to ensure that inappropriate sites are not accessed by students or staff.
-This is best done using specialist online monitoring software, which in this school is called (current Entrust monitoring software is Softwalls/PCE, soon to be transferred to Securus during this academic year).
+This is best done using specialist online monitoring software, which in this school is called SECURUS.